dwerlen/asc_desc/README.md

 # asc_desc

-This gem adds to new methods to ActiveRecord and ActiveRelation that allows to sort SQL queries without using the "ASC" and "DESC" SQL keywords.
+This gem adds two new methods to ActiveRecord (and ActiveRecord::Relation) that allow to sort SQL queries without using the "ASC" and "DESC" SQL keywords.

 ## Installation